-The evaluation on the ARKitFace test data, as presented in Table~\ref{tab:ablation for iterative inference}, indicates that the performance in estimating the face geometry and head pose improves with the increasing number of iterations.
-This improvement is attributed to the reduction in ambiguity between the face geometry and 6DoF head pose as the number of bidirectional interactions increases.
-The BIWI evaluation results further corroborate the effectiveness of the bidirectional interaction method.
+As shown in Table~\ref{tab:ablation for iterative inference}, the evaluation results on the ARKitFace and BIWI datasets demonstrate that the two- and three-iteration models consistently outperform the one-iteration model across all metrics.
+This performance gain can be attributed to the reduction of ambiguity between the face geometry and the 6DoF head pose as the number of bidirectional interactions increases.

+According to the experimental results on BIWI dataset, although the two-iteration model slightly underperforms the three-iteration model in terms of translation accuracy, it significantly outperforms the three-iteration model in terms of rotation accuracy.
+Considering its balanced performance in both rotation and translation, we selected the two-iteration model as the final version of TRGv2.

-\textbf{Use of correction parameter.} In this experiment, we investigate the rationale behind estimating the correction parameter $c_t$ instead of directly estimating head translation $T_t$.
-To elucidate this, we compare the performance of two models: the $T_t$-prediction baseline, which directly estimates head translation $T_t$ and TRG.
-According to Table~\ref{tab:ablation for iterative inference}, while the $T_t$-prediction baseline demonstrates accurate estimation of head translation on the ARKitFace test data, its performance significantly declines on the BIWI dataset.
-We attribute this discrepancy to the differing translation distributions between the ARKitFace and BIWI datasets.
+\textbf{Use of correction parameters.} In this experiment, we investigate the rationale for estimating the correction parameters $c_t$ instead of directly estimating head translation $T_t$.
+To clarify this, we compare the performance of two models: the $T_t$-prediction baseline, which directly estimates head translation, and TRGv2.
+As shown in Table~\ref{tab:ablation for iterative inference}, while the $T_t$-prediction baseline achieves accurate head translation on the ARKitFace test data, its performance drops significantly on the BIWI dataset.
+This performance gap can be attributed to the different translation distributions in the ARKitFace and BIWI datasets.

 The first and second columns of Fig.~\ref{fig:translation distribution} illustrate the ground-truth head translation distributions for ARKitFace and BIWI.
-While the translation distribution in the ARKitFace training data closely matches its test data, it significantly differs from that of BIWI.
+While the translation distribution in the ARKitFace training set closely aligns with its test set, it differs markedly from that of BIWI.
 This discrepancy is particularly noticeable in the $z$-axis translations, indicating substantial divergence between the ARKitFace training data and BIWI.
-To achieve generalization from the ARKitFace training data to BIWI, a model must effectively extrapolate the $z$-axis translation.
-However, as evidenced by Table~\ref{tab:ablation for iterative inference}, this extrapolation poses a significant challenge for the direct translation estimation model.
+This indicates that effective generalization from ARKitFace training data to BIWI requires the model to extrapolate the $z$-axis translation.
+However, as Table~\ref{tab:ablation for iterative inference} shows, this extrapolation is highly challenging for the direct translation estimation model.